- Tennis Elbow

 Osteochondritis dissecans is a joint condition in which a piece of cartilage, along with a thin layer of bone separates because of inadequate blood supply.
 The separated fragments are sometimes called “joint mice”.
 These fragments may be localized or may detach and fall into the joint space, causing pain and joint instability.

-• Hyperextension Injury of the Elbow Hyperextension Injury of the Elbow
+Know More - Hyperextension Injury of the Elbow

 Hyperextension injury of the elbow occurs when the elbow joint is bent beyond its normal range of motion, causing damage to the bones and ligaments of the elbow.
 It may also cause elbow dislocation.
 The condition is more common in tennis, football, weight-lifting and contact sports.